mikedll/cknife/README.md

       cknifepg help [TASK]  # Describe available tasks or one specific task cknifepg restore      # Restore a file.
 Use the one with the most recent mtime by default.
 Searches for db*.dump files in the CWD. cknifepg sessions     # List active sessions in this database and provide a string suitable for giving to kill for stopping those sessions.

+This generates and deletes a `.pgpass` file before and after the command line session.
+Be aware that if this process is interrupted, the `.pgpass` file may be left on disk in the CWD.

+# MySQL Backups

+Like pg, this requires a similar setup in the configuration:

+    mysql:
+      host: localhost
+      database: dbname
+      username: dbuser
+      password: dbpassword

+Then you can capture a snapshot of your database.

+    > bundle exec cknifemysql help
+    Tasks:
+      cknifemysql capture      # Capture a dump of the database to db(current timestamp).sql. cknifemysql help [TASK]  # Describe available tasks or one specific task cknifemysql restore      # Restore a file.
+Use the one with the most recent mtime by default.
+Searches for db*.sql files in the CWD.

+Sample output:

+    > bundle exec cknifemysql capture
+    mysqldump --defaults-file=my.cnf -h localhost -P 3306 -u dbuser dbname --add-drop-database --result-file=db20150617125335.sql
+    Captured db20150617125335.sql.

+And the accompanying restore, were you to run it immediately afterwards:

+    > bundle exec cknifemysql restore
+    Restore db20150617125335.sql? y
+    Doing restore...
+    mysql --defaults-file=my.cnf -h localhost -P 3306 -u dbuser dbname source db20150617125335.sql;
+    Restored db20150617125335.sql

+**Important:** As you can see, a my.cnf is generated and your password stored in there.
+That file is removed when the command is done executing.
+This keeps your password off of the command line and hidden from certain `top` or `ps` invocations by other users who may be on the same machine.
+This rational is taken from the PostgreSQL PGPASSFILE documentation.
+If this command error's-out, you'll be warned to remove this file yourself for security purposes.

 # Dub